arcovangeest/source2md/README.md

 ## Todo
 unknown files are passed as a stream, it does not handle js, c or c++ yet.
 For larger C/C++ projects doxygen is a much better choice.

+## Known issues
+The autodoc links only work in gitlab now.